TheVikkodamus/DETHKrawl-GB/README.md

 |---|:---:|:---:|:---:|:---:|:---:|
 ||-1|0|+1|+2|+3|

+---

 ### Determine Health Points
 Begin with 2d6+TOU Health Points - no re-rolls!
-When player reach zero HP, Player character is DEAD.
+When player reach zero HP, Player character is **DEAD**.

+---

 ### Encumberance
 - PCs have item slots = to TOU + 10.